-Conor Scott, Assistant Coach - Middle Distance
+Conor Scott, Assistant Coach - Distance

 Coach Scott is joining the Track & Field team after 6 years of working with the Gonzaga Cross Country program.
 In addition to his work with the school's distance runners, Coach Scott also teaches in the Social Studies Department.

 Coach Scott, a native of Baltimore, and ran high school track and cross country for The Cardinal Gibbons School.
 He still races occasionally (and even wins races occasionally, too) at events across the country.

 He lives in Washington, DC with his cat, David (7).

 Robert Churchwell III '90, Assistant Coach - Jumps

 Robert Churchwell returns to Eye Street for the 2021-2022 school year as the Dean of Students after graduating from Gonzaga in 1990.
 Churchwell played basketball for all four years and ran track during his junior and senior years on Eye Street.
 He was a member of the 1989 & 1990 WMAC Track & Field Championship teams.